borgmatic-collective/borgmatic/docs/how-to/set-up-backups.md

 Note that your pip binary may have a different name than "pip3".
 Make sure you're using Python 3, as borgmatic does not support Python 2.

-### root versus non-root

-These instructions install and run borgmatic as root, because many users want to backup system files that require privileged access.
-Therefore borgmatic needs to run as root to read them.
-But if you don't need to backup such files, then you are welcome to install and run borgmatic as a non-root user.

 ### Other ways to install